 Below are two films with Jewish themes that are essential viewing for those interested in the genre.

 Across this site, you’ll find more films with Jewish themes – some as well-known as these two, some much less so.
 So feel free to explore…and hopefully, discuss.
 I watched these two films and reviewed while recovering from a pretty serious truck accident while driving in New Mexico.
-While my NM truck accident lawyer team from truckaccidentlawyers1.com was gathering evidence, instructing his accident specialists to reconstruct the crash scenario, I was recovering in the hospital.
+While my NM truck accident lawyer from truckaccidentlawyers1.com was gathering evidence, instructing his accident specialists to reconstruct the crash scenario, I was recovering in the hospital.
 My truck accident attorney said I was lucky to be alive.
 I don’t remember too much of the accident, but my attorney says that the truck driver of the semi apparently nodded off to sleep.
 He was pushing to make a delivery and was over his legal limit of hours.
 Needless to say, the size and weight of the semi trucks size versus my car’s size and weight resulted in my car being totaled.
 Thank goodness I was the only person in the car since the passenger’s side was smashed to smithereens.
 I was thrown clear and miraculously survived with a broken arm and leg and head injuries.
 I think that is the extent of the injuries, but the doctors want to see how much rehab I will need once I can walk.
 According to my truck accident lawyer I have a strong case.
 I’m confident he will fight to ensure I receive fair compensation for my injuries, as well as for emotional, and financial losses.
 Fortunately my critiquing of these films could be done while recovering from my injuries.

 FIDDLER ON THE ROOF

 Fiddler on the Roof, Directed by Norman Jewison in 1971, was nominated for several academy awards like Best Picture, Best Actor, Best Supporting Actor but was actually awarded 3 Academy Awards including 1 for John Williams who was the Arranger/Conductor.